chahatmax/World_VS_India_COVID-19/README.md

 ### Code
 The code in this repository is released under the [MIT license](LICENSE).
 Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).
-All text remains the Intellectual Property of DataCamp.
-If you wish to reuse, adapt or remix, get in touch with me at hugo at datacamp com to request permission.
+All text remains the Intellectual Property of Chahatmax.
+If you wish to reuse, adapt or remix, get in touch with me at write2neeraj@gmail.com to request permission.